 Correcting the function of the bite involves many steps that span over several months.
 The treatment process includes braces, surgery, and a recovery period.

-Although your procedure will depend on your individual situation and needs, your oral surgeon will work closely with you and your orthodontist to ensure the best possible treatment plan and overall result.
+Although your procedure will depend on your individual situation and needs, your oral surgeon will work closely with you and your orthodontist to ensure the right treatment plan and overall result.

 The first step is often orthodontic treatment with braces, which realign your teeth and prepare them for your upcoming surgical procedure.
 This step, which is overseen by your orthodontist, can take several months to complete.
 Once your oral surgeon and orthodontist have determined that the alignment of your teeth are satisfactory, you will be ready for your jaw surgery.